RRIOPEL18/portfolio/_archaic-records/s&c.md

 ![](/images/og-pic.png)

 I enjoy integrating different aspects of design in to my projects.
 For example 'It's Never Enough' was initially a beautiful photograph that Axel wanted to use.
-But after creating some custom brushes we decided painting over it could make it even more appealing.
+But after creating some custom brushes we decided painting over it could be more appealing.